Fully Sparse Fusion for 3D Object Detection: Abstract

 \section{Abstract}

-Currently prevalent multimodal 3D detection methods are built upon LiDAR-based detectors that usually use dense Bird's-Eye-View (BEV) feature maps.
-However, the cost of such BEV feature maps is quadratic to the detection range, making it not suitable for long-range detection.
-Fully sparse architecture is gaining attention as they are highly efficient in long-range perception.
-In this paper, we study how to effectively leverage image modality in the emerging fully sparse architecture.
-Particularly, utilizing instance queries, our framework integrates the well-studied 2D instance segmentation into the LiDAR side, which is parallel to the 3D instance segmentation part in the fully sparse detector.
-This design achieves a uniform query-based fusion framework in both the 2D and 3D sides while maintaining the fully sparse characteristic.
-Extensive experiments showcase state-of-the-art results on the widely used nuScenes dataset and the long-range Argoverse 2 dataset.
-Notably, the inference speed of the proposed method under the long-range LiDAR perception setting is 2.7 $\times$ faster than that of other state-of-the-art multimodal 3D detection methods.
-Code will be released at \url{https://github.com/BraveGroup/FullySparseFusion}.
+Currently prevalent multi-modal 3D detection methods rely on dense detectors that usually use dense Bird's-Eye-View (BEV) feature maps.
+However, the cost of such BEV feature maps is quadratic to the detection range, making it not scalable for long-range detection.
+Recently, LiDAR-only fully sparse architecture has been gaining attention for its high efficiency in long-range perception.
+In this paper, we study how to develop a multi-modal fully sparse detector.
+Specifically, our proposed detector integrates the well-studied 2D instance segmentation into the LiDAR side, which is parallel to the 3D instance segmentation part in the LiDAR-only baseline.
+The proposed instance-based fusion framework maintains full sparsity while overcoming the constraints associated with the LiDAR-only fully sparse detector.
+Our framework showcases state-of-the-art performance on the widely used nuScenes dataset, Waymo Open Dataset, and the long-range Argoverse 2 dataset.
+Notably, the inference speed of our proposed method under the long-range perception setting is 2.7$\times$ faster than that of other state-of-the-art multimodal 3D detection methods.
+Code is released at \url{https://github.com/BraveGroup/FullySparseFusion}.